How to pay employees in a startup — think outside the box

 Finally, think carefully before sharing equity, Wood says.
 While it’s often seen as an easy to way to round out a startup’s salary structure, it’s not always a good fit.
 “Not every employee needs or wants to become an owner, and owners may not want every employee as a co-owner,” Wood says.

 Instead, consider sharing profits through incentive compensation plans, which ties compensation to performance.
-These plans can be just as useful in attracting and retaining talent as it is a way of compensating employees when your struggling to get your business going.
+These plans can be just as useful in attracting and retaining talent as it is a way of compensating employees when you’re struggling to get your business going.

 Recruit for your startup needs